- Sir David Varney- Chair

 Fran has worked with Citizens Advice since 2011 as an independent member of the Equality Committee.
 She is strongly driven by social justice, the promotion of equality, and inclusion and participation in everyday life for all.

-Barbara Shaw has more than 20 years experience of working in the Citizens Advice service, and is currently Chief Executive of both Citizens Advice West Oxfordshire and Citizens Advice Banbury.
+Barbara Shaw has more than 20 years experience of working in the Citizens Advice service, and was Chief Executive of both Citizens Advice West Oxfordshire and Citizens Advice Banbury.

 Barbara initially trained as an archaeologist, working for organisations including Historic Scotland and the Museum of London.
 She then lived in the US for three years, and on her return to the UK decided on a career change, signing up as a Volunteer Advisor at Witney CAB.